 Parents have a responsibility to teach values to their kids so they can grow into productive and fulfilled adults.

 Money expert Clark Howard has long had his children participate in his charitable work to teach them important life lessons about helping those less fortunate than themselves.

-Through the former, the consumer expert has teamed up with listeners of his radio show for 25 years now to build homes that help revitalize neighborhoods in his native Atlanta.
+Through the former, the consumer expert has teamed up with listeners of his radio show for more than 25 years now to build homes that help revitalize neighborhoods in his native Atlanta.

 Habitat for Humanity is considered a hand-up, not a handout kind of program.